vduseev/ilexconf/README.md

 ### Access values however you like

-You can access any key in the hierarchical structure using classical Python dict notation, dotted keys, or attributes.
+You can access any key in the hierarchical structure using classical Python dict notation, dotted keys, attributes, or any combination of this methods.

 ```python
 # Classic way